Netcentric/cm-notify-core/README.md

 ## Cloud Manager pipelines data (optional)

 - The application needs a list of Cloud Manager pipelines to create message details.
-- The list of pipelines can be generated using the `cm-notify` CLI.
+- The list of pipelines can be generated using the `@netcentric/cm-notify` CLI.
 - Or you can create the file manually.
 File name needs to be `pipelines-data.json` located in `.data` directory.
 ```json
 [